East Anglian Traditional Music Trust

 by Katie Howson

-This contribution to our series of portraits of singers and musicians from East Anglia comes from Katie Howson, co-director of EATMT, who spent much time playing with Dolly Curtis in the pubs around Framlingham, Suffolk in the 1980s.
+This contribution to our series of portraits of singers and musicians from East Anglia comes from Katie Howson, co-founder of EATMT, who spent much time playing with Dolly Curtis in the pubs around Framlingham, Suffolk in the 1980s.

 In the early 1980s John and I spent many evenings in the company of traditional musicians, singers and steppers in the pubs around Framlingham in mid Suffolk.
 We were often taken there by Fred Whiting, the subject of the previous article in this series, and one of the regular meeting places was the Crown in Brundish.
 It was here we first met Dolly Curtis, and we met up again on many occasions in the Dennington Bell and Framlingham Hare and Hounds.
 Dolly spent much of her early life in the Bell, as her family ran it, and as they kept a melodeon behind the bar for the use of any visiting musicians, and Dolly used to tell us of the days when she was scarcely tall enough to peek over the bar and hear legendary local box players such as Alf Peachey and Walter Read.
 Oscar Woods was also a regular visitor to the Bell, where he knew that as a fellow musician he was assured of a warm welcome.